• HUGS Students tour CEBAF's Experimental Hall D

 Organized annually since 1986, The Hampton University Graduate Studies (HUGS) Summer Program at Jefferson Lab is an internationally renowned summer program in Nuclear Physics designed to train the nuclear workforce's next generation of researchers.

 Since 1986, HUGS at Jefferson Lab (formerly HUGS at CEBAF) has provided hundreds of students with a strong background in contemporary research topics in nuclear physics, and many former students now hold prestigious faculty or staff positions in academia and industry.
-The style of the school emphasizes a strong program of lectures with intense student participation.
+The style of HUGS emphasizes a strong program of lectures with intense student participation.
 Lecturers stay for days, and are available to the students both formally and informally throughout the school.
 Formal, informal and social interactions among students are strongly encouraged, and two School Managers are appointed each year to coordinate and chair discussions during the lectures, assist the students, chair the student seminars, and organize short weekend trips and social activities.

-HUGS 2024
+HUGS 2025

 Student Support